Whitespark’s Super Fantastic Guide to Optimizing Google My Business

 - Another option too – is to go into Google Business, add a business, and type in the business name to see if anything comes up (the only issue is if there is a pre-existing listing that you didn’t catch, you potentially run the risk of creating a duplicate listing).

 If you can’t trigger a branded local Knowledge Panel or any Maps results, then you will need to sign up and create a new listing.
-Follow the steps Google provides you with to create the listing and verify the information either via phone or a postcard.
-Once the listing is verified the information will go live.
+Follow the steps Google provides you with to create the listing and verify the information.
+The two most common verification methods are either by phone or postcard (mail).

 Claim/Verify a Listing